HIGHLIGHTS-Russian President Vladimir Putin's end-of-year news conference

 ON UKRAINE PEACE TALKS "If a revision of the Minsk (peace) Agreements starts, then the situation could enter a complete dead end."

-"Direct dialogue on Donbas is needed.
+"Direct dialogue on Donbass is needed.
 It is lacking."
 ON UKRAINE GAS TALKS

 "We will look for a solution that is acceptable for all parties, including Ukraine...
 We will preserve gas transit through Ukraine."
 "We have no desire to exacerbate the situation in the energy sector or use this to influence the situation in Ukraine itself."